wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 });
 ```

-Let's now expand on the stubs for the required functionalities.
+You may have noticed that much of the functionality within the request handler has not yet been implemented, so let's now expand on the stubs for the required functionalities.

 ### Check Slot Availability